qpdf/qpdf/manual/qpdf-job.rst

-- Users of other languages who just wanted an interface to do things that the CLI could do didn't have a good way to do it, such as just handling a library call a set of command-line options or an equivalent JSON object that could be passed in as a string.
+- Users of other languages who just wanted an interface to do things that the CLI could do didn't have a good way to do it, such as just handing a library call a set of command-line options or an equivalent JSON object that could be passed in as a string.

 - The qpdf CLI itself was almost 8,000 lines of code.
 It needed to be